nclabteam/FLNCLAB/README.md

 ```
   This script will read the confugration from `config.yaml` file and starts the simulation.

+  The outputs will be saved in `out` directory.

 ## Description about  [`config.yaml`](/config.yaml) file
 The `config.yaml` file is a configuration file for this framework that trains a Federated Learning model.